mbarinov/ziina/README.md

 ## How to run

+The finest way to run this application is to use Github Codespaces.
+I've set up a devcontainer that will install all dependencies and run the application in your browser.

 1. Clone the repository
 2. Run `npm install` to install all dependencies
 3. Run `npm start` to start the application